ngrok/ngrok-docker-extension/README.md

 Get your local Docker containers on the internet using [Ngrok](https://ngrok.com/) with this Docker Desktop extension.

+> Perfer a terminal over GUI?
+The [ngrok Docker Image](https://hub.docker.com/r/ngrok/ngrok) is built for automation, scripting, and DevOps workflows.
+You can find the source and contribute on [GitHub](https://github.com/ngrok/docker-ngrok).

 ## Installation

 To install the extension: